devnull-tools/soda/README.md

 After that, ensure you have a **$SODA_DIR** pointing to the place you clone the repo and you're done.

+## Bash Completion

+SODA supports bash completion by importing all namespaces and searching for defined parameters and tasks.
+To enable bash completion, use the file **soda-bash-completion** (you can source it, copy to */etc/bash_completion.d/*, ...).

 ## How To Use

 Create a *~/.soda* directory with the following structure: